BYUignite/sootlib/README.md

 ### Broken

-* GoogleTest build on M1 Mac is broken, but this could be for a variety of reasons that are not caused by the project
+* GoogleTest build on M1 Mac is broken, but this could be for a variety of reasons external to the project

 ### Untested